 Roger Clemens When he was playing for the Yankees, Clemens would visit monument park, wipe the sweat off his forehead and touch the Bambino’s plaque.
 While it won him games it probably won’t win him a spot in the Hall of Fame.

 Al Hrabosky The Mad Hungarian had an elaborate ritual that involved walking toward second base, rolling the ball in his hands, then stomping his way back up the mound.
 It worked, but we’re guessing that had more to do with driving batters bonkers than anything else.

 Jason Giambi When a guy hits a slump, he’ll do whatever he can to get out of it.
-In in the case of Jason Gambini, this means wearing a gold thong.
-Word on the street is that he’s even got other members of the Yankees to do this back in the day.
+In in the case of Jason Giambi, this means wearing a gold thong.
+Word on the street is that he even got other members of the Yankees to do this back in the day.

 Jason Grilli Back when he was a Little Leaguer, Jason Grilli wore a two-sided baseball card in his shoe.
 One side had Ken Griffey, Jr., the other Nolan Ryan.
 When he pitched, Ryan was face up.
 On all other days, it was Griffey.
 He later graduated to eating linguini in clam sauce every time he started.

 Turk Wendell This one is just downright primal and probably not even the weirdest thing about a guy who brushed his teeth in the dugout: Wendell liked wearing a necklace made of the teeth from animals he hunted and killed.
 Not bad.

 Reggie Jackson Mr. October had something not too different from the old “lucky socks” trick.
 He kept the same batting helmet throughout his entire career.
 When he moved from one team to another, he’d just have it painted to match his uniform.